blackbat13/eternal-king/docs/characters/vera.md

 But in the Castle Between, she was *Vera*.

-Lorain dragged her to the bar for "sister nights," where Vera taught Nyx how to throw knives while Xeroth heckled them from the rafters. *"Stab me again, Zharkova,"* he’d taunt, shifting into a porcelain teacup.
+Lorain dragged her to the bar for "sister nights" where Vera taught Nyx how to throw knives while Xeroth heckled them from the rafters. *"Stab me again, Zharkova"* he’d taunt, shifting into a porcelain teacup.
 She’d oblige—*clink*—and he’d reappear as a smoke dragon, blowing rings into her hair. *"Bored?
 Good.
 Now pour me a drink."*

 Damien called her *"little wolf"*, and she called him *"moy tsar"*, just to watch him roll his eyes.
 When he raged after a betrayal, she’d stand in his path, boots planted, and say *"Enough."* When Lorain scolded him for turning a planet into sentient jelly, Vera would add *"You owe me new boots, moy tsar.
 The old ones melted."*